Founding of Wallachia: Last centuries of the Early Middle Ages

 The Diocese of Cumania was de jure a part of the Kingdom of Hungary, and King Andrew II adopted the title of "king of Cumania" in 1233.
 There can be no doubt that the king also placed garrisons at key points on the southern slopes of the Carpathian Mountains in northeastern Wallachia.
 But the military outposts in the region of the bishopric are only first mentioned in relation to the Mongol invasion of 1241 by Roger of Torre Maggiore.

 In parallel with the emergence of the Second Bulgarian Empire, the Kingdom of Hungary also persuaded an active expansionist policy in the Balkan Peninsula from the end of the 12th century.
 To that end, Oltenia was put under the control of a Hungarian governor, who received the title of ban.
-The centre of the new province (the Banate of Severin) was Fort Severin (now Drobeta-Turnu Severin, Romania), on the Danube, in the vicinity of the Iron Gates.
+The centre of the new province (the Banate of Severin) was the Severin Fortress (now Drobeta-Turnu Severin, Romania), on the Danube, in the vicinity of the Iron Gates.
 Its first ban, Luke, was mentioned in 1233.

 In 1236 a large Mongol army was collected under the supreme leadership of Batu Khan and set forth to the west, in one of the greatest invasions in world's history.
 The Mongols’ most devastating attacks against the western territories of the Desht-i Quipchaq (‘the steppe of the Cumans’) took place in 1237–1238.
 The development of the battles was not recorded in the sources, but the Cuman's subsequent migration to Hungary, Bulgaria and other neighboring territories is eloquent enough.
 Although some Cuman groups survived the Mongol invasion, the Cuman aristocracy was slain.
 The steppes of eastern Europe were conquered by Batu Khan's army and became parts of the Golden Horde.

 But the Mongols left no garrisons or military detachments in the lower Danube region and did not take direct political control of it.
 Although theoretically part of the Golden Horde, the steppe corridor between the Dnieper River and the lower Danube was only a "region of hegemony", not of direct control.